karenlmasters/HaverfordGalaxyGroup/README.md

 ## Example Codes Either Written to help, or output of student papers

+* 1ADVICE.txt - advice to please read this README file!

+* `Arm_Interarm_Tutorial.ipynb` - Tutorial by Masha Killibarda walking through using GZ3D to measure arm versus interarm quantities for spiral galaxies in MaNGA.

 * `basic_stats.py` -- Various useful statistics functions from Brooke Simmons.
 Includes a function to calculate proper errors on fractions, and to match two distributions (e.g. by mass).

+* `BinnedMedianExample.ipynb` - functions to apply binned statistics to data with an example use on some random data.
+By Emmy Wisz with some modifications from Karen Masters.

 * `Fitsinput_simpleplots.ipynb` -- Example code for how to read in a fits file, slice the data on selection from a column, make basic histograms and scatter plots.
 Written for mangaHIall.fits file... but should be easily modified to any .fits table.